Keeping Your Federal Employee Health Benefits (FEHB) in Retirement

 The employing office is responsible for advising all employees who are enrolled or eligible to enroll in FEHB about the TCC coverage when they are eligible and how it works.

-Are There Exceptions to Maintain FEHB Coverage in Retirement?
+Are There Exceptions to Maintain Coverage in Retirement?

 Conditions for Exceptions For a Waiver of the 5 year Rule:

-Asking for a waiver to the 5-year rule is not easy because there must be exceptional circumstances in order to qualify, however, you may qualify if all these conditions are met:
+Asking for a waiver to the 5-year rule is not easy because there must be exceptional circumstances to qualify; however, you may qualify if all these conditions are met:

 - You have to show that you intended to have FEHB coverage when you retired.